vladislavlobanov/report-human-rights-abuses/README.md

 ## Install

 1. NPM INSTALL
-2. Postgres tables structure is in setupt.sql
+2. Postgres tables structure is in setup.sql in the root folder
 3. Add secrets.json to /server with the following structure (replace XXX):
 ```javascript
     {